mofrim/42-philosophers/philo/README.md

   `"/empty"` and `"/full"`).
 The leading `/` is required for named semaphores.
 - **Error Handling**: In a production scenario, you should add more robust error handling for thread creation and semaphore

+# the math

+Why is `./philo 3 410 200 200` deadly?

+- only one philo can eat in the very beginning.
+- philo1 eats for 200ms than sleeps for 200ms = 400ms of time since last meal
+- after 200ms
+0 philo1 takes fork
+0 philo1 takes another fork
+0 philo1 starts eating
+0